MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/miniport/ns-miniport-_pci_express_root_error_status.md

 Reserved.

-#### - AdvancedErrorInterruptMessageNumber
+#### - UncorrectableErrorReceived

-The MSI/MSI-X vector that is used for the interrupt messages that are generated in association with any of the status bits of the advanced error reporting capability.
+A single bit that indicates that an uncorrectable error message has been received.

 ## -remarks